-Human presence can cause displacement and avoidance in and around CWRs with more intensive oil and gas related activities.
-This disturbance can cause zones of avoidance that may extend over a mile for mule deer (Sawyer et al. 2008).
-In mule deer, population declines can be linked to avoidance behavior associated with development in open sage brush habitats in western Wyoming (Sawyer et al. 2017), this has been shown less so for pronghorn and elk.
-Due to this avoidance, animal numbers can increase in areas surrounding development which may raise the risk of density-dependent effects, such as range over-utilization or disease transmission, which can lower survival and reproduction (Sawyer et al. 2006).
+Human presence in CWRs during winter season can cause displacement and avoidance where more intensive oil and gas related activities occur.
+Human disturbance is highest, mainly via vehicle traffic, during active drilling phase of development, then decreases during production phases.
+Increased human presence, via vehicle traffic disturbance, may cause progressive zones of avoidance (indirect habitat loss) that could extend over a mile for mule deer (Sawyer et al. 2008).
+In mule deer, population declines can be linked to avoidance behavior associated with development in open sage brush habitats in western Wyoming (Sawyer et al. 2017), this has been shown less so for antelope and elk.
+Due to this avoidance, or indirect habitat loss, animal numbers could increase in areas surrounding development which may raise the risk of density-dependent effects, such as range over-utilization or disease transmission, which can lower survival and reproduction (Sawyer et al. 2006).
 In addition, with greater access via increased road numbers and densities can also increase both the legal and illegal harvest of wildlife by humans (Wyoming Game and Fish Department 2017).

-Ungulates (mule deer, elk, pronghorn) are generally prey species, often reliant on a combination of visual, olfactory, and auditory cues to detect predators.
+Ungulates (mule deer, elk, antelope) are generally prey species, often reliant on a combination of visual, olfactory, and auditory cues to detect predators.
 Noise can be characterized by the onset, consistency, and regularity of the noise source.
 Noise during oil and gas development within CWR can range from short duration, such as a seismic blast or passing truck, to chronic, such as a compressor station (USGS 2023).
 Noise can shrink an individual's listening area and cause the individual to avoid an area within CWR that have higher noise and relocate to areas of lower noise.
 Noise has been shown to affect big game by increasing vigilance with moderate noise levels in the winter and decreased habitat use with increased noise levels in spring, summer, and fall (USGS 2023, Lynch et al. 2015).
 General population effects consist of avoidance of oil and gas well sites, roads in oil fields, and can have negative effects on abundance in open areas (USGS 2023, Sawyer et al. 2017).

-Oil and gas development (within CWR) can also increase the spread of invasive non-native species (INNS), which contributes to loss of certain desirable wildlife habitats, increased soil erosion, reduced water quantity and quality, and reduced structural and species diversity.
+Oil and gas development (within CWR) can also increase the spread of invasive non-native species (INNS) such as cheat grass, which contributes to loss of certain desirable wildlife habitats, increased soil erosion, reduced water quantity and quality, increased wildfire frequency, and reduced structural and species diversity.
 (Kemmerer RMP FEIS p 94-95).
 Introduction of weeds, invasive or noxious vegetation, or invasive annuals, can result in establishment of populations.
 These new species or populations can outcompete native vegetation, degrading the quality of big game habitat up to decreasing the carrying capacity of the land, which can then cause loss of genetic viability if sustained over long periods of time.
 To minimize the proliferation and establishment of INNS, design features and stipulations are in place, such as requiring each proposed well permit to include an integrated pest management plan, a reclamation plan, and stipulations for weed management and prevention (weed wash stations, weed free seed).

 Offering leases in CWR is not expected to result in new impacts to CWR in relation to habitat, human presence, noise and INNS beyond those identified in the base RMPs and narrative cited above.
-None of the proposed parcels are located within CWR.
 However general habitat disturbance could lead to incremental and cumulative habitat fragmentation, activity, and increased noise levels across the landscape.